GFDYHML/PersonalwebYu/content/en/home/projects.md

   certificate_url = ""
   date_start = "2018-09-01"
   date_end = "2019-02-01"
-  description = "Implemented a continuous test method by configuring the Jenkins pipeline."""Using several batch files and C# scripts to implement automatic flash in winIDEA and automatic test in CANoe.
+  description = "Implemented a continuous test method by configuring the Jenkins pipeline.Using several batch files and C# scripts to implement automatic flash in winIDEA and automatic test in CANoe.
 The integration test can be launched remotely and periodicity via Jenkins.
 Using multiple scripts to achieve separately: automatically synchronize the latest parking-pilot software which based on ultrasonic sensors from the server, flashing softeware to ECU via winIDEA, generating the corresponding test cases in CANoe and start the test automatically.
 Once the test is completed, Jenkins will automatically send an email with the test report attached to the developer."

 [[item]]
   organization = "Hochschule Coburg"